Juan José Torres

 Juan José Torres González (5 March 1920 - 2 June 1976) was a Bolivian socialist politician and military leader who served as the 50th president of Bolivia from 1970 to 1971, when he was ousted in a coup that resulted in the dictatorship of Hugo Banzer.
 He was popularly known as "J.J."
 (Jota-Jota).
-Juan José Torres was murdered in 1976 in Buenos Aires, in the frame of the United States-backed campaign Operation Condor.
+He went into exile in Argentina.
+Torres was assassinated in 1976 in Buenos Aires, likely by agents associated with the Argentine regime of Jorge Rafael Videla.
+It has also been alleged that it was done with acquiescence of Hugo Banzer as part of Operation Condor.

 Early life

 Torres was born in Cochabamba to a poor Aymara-Mestizo family and joined the army in 1941.
 He served as military attache to Brazil from 1964 and as ambassador to Uruguay from 1965 to 1966, when he was appointed Labor Minister.

 He became the reform-minded Alfredo Ovando's right-hand man and commander-in-chief of the armed forces when the latter came to power as a result of a coup d'état in September 1969.
 Torres became one of the more left-leaning officers in the Bolivian military, urging Ovando to enact more far-reaching reforms and to stand up to the more conservative officers.
 As a member of the nationalist and reformist movement of the army, he denounced capitalism because he believed it perpetuates the country's underdevelopment and dependence on foreign countries.
 In 1969, he had been one of the main protagonists in the nationalization of the Gulf Oil and had participated in the occupation of the company's headquarters in La Paz.
 On October 6, 1970, an anti-government coup d'état took place, led by right-wing military commanders.
 Much blood was shed on the streets of various major cities, with military garrisons fighting each other on behalf of one camp or the other.
 Eventually, President Ovando sought asylum in a foreign embassy, believing all hope was lost.
 But the leftist military forces re-asserted themselves under the combative leadership of general Torres, and eventually triumphed.
-Worn out by 13 grueling months in office, Ovando agreed to leave the presidency in the hands of his friend, general Torres, the hero of the moment.
+Worn out by 13 grueling months in office, Ovando agreed to leave the presidency in the hands of his friend, general Torres.
 The latter was sworn in and went on to govern the country for 10 difficult and tumultuous months.